Orbit-Transformer-Management/Transformer-Management/README.md

 ---

-## 🗂️ Previous Implementation (Phase 1)
+## 🗂️ Phase 1 – Transformer and Baseline Image Management

-**Phase 1 – Transformer and Baseline Image Management** laid the foundation for managing transformers and baseline images.
+Phase 1 laid the foundation for managing transformers and baseline images.

 ### Admin Interface for Transformer Management